 One of the star features of Babbel is that it emphasizes the colloquial form of a phrase.
 Of course, it takes care to offer you the accurate and less known option, but the focus is on the words as you’d hear them on the street.

-This is advantageous as it enables you to comprehend what the locals say and use more conversational phrases rather than just textbook versions or academic renditions.
+This is advantageous as it enables you to comprehend what the locals say and use more conversational phrases than just textbook versions or academic renditions.

 (iii) Cultural Bites